-- (b) in relation to time worked on or after 2 July 2019, because, pursuant to the 2019 Policy Directive, the authorisation to work unrostered overtime to complete outstanding patient transfer / discharge summaries did not apply if the task was able to be handed over to another medical officer to finish; - (c) further or alternatively, for the reasons in paragraph 24 above. - 26.
-The Defendant denies paragraph 21: - (a) in relation to time worked on or after 2 July 2019, because, pursuant to the 2019 Policy Directive, the authorisation to work unrostered overtime when requested by a superior to attend a late ward round terminated either when the employee's ward round responsibilities concluded or when it was feasible for the work to be handed over to another medical officer to complete;
+- (b) in relation to time worked on or after 2 July 2019, because, pursuant to the 2019 Policy Directive, the authorisation to work or requirement to work Uanrostered Qevertime to complete outstanding patient transfer / discharge summaries did not apply if the task was able to be handed over to another medical officer to finish; - (c) further or alternatively, for the reasons in paragraph 24 above. - 26.
+The Defendant denies paragraph 21: - (a) in relation to time worked on or after 2 July 2019, because, pursuant to the 2019 Policy Directive, the authorisation to work unrostered overtime when requested by a superior to attend a late ward round terminated either when the employee's ward round responsibilities concluded or when it was feasible for the work to be handed over to another medical officer to complete and there was no requirement to work Unrostered Overtime thereafter;